Lupe Pure Cordless Review

 Unfortunately, you cannot use the main nozzle in this configuration.

-Lastly, this vacuum is usable as a handheld.
+Lastly, this vacuum is also usable as a handheld device.

 Lupe Pure handheld config

-It is not as compact as a traditional handheld vacuum, but the stretchable hose and the cord-free feature make it portable.
+Although it is not as compact as a traditional handheld vacuum, the stretchable hose and cord-free feature make it portable.

 Dustbin and Filtration